Left Ventricular Remodeling/Surgical Ventricular Restoration

 The enlarged, deformed heart does not contract correctly and blood pools in the lungs; the weakened heart tissue may even burst.
 Left ventricular remodeling restores the heart to its normal shape, which allows it to pump blood more efficiently and prevents rupture of the heart.

-Why choose Stanford Hospital & Clinics for left ventricular remodeling?
+Why choose Stanford Health Care for left ventricular remodeling?

 Stanford's cardiothoracic surgeons are pioneers in restorative techniques for the heart, coupling longstanding experience with innovative approaches.